-Sam Ahler is a junior from Lake Geneva, Wisconsin studying Conservation Biology and Environmental Studies, with a certificate in LGBTQ+ Studies.
-Sam has worked on numerous research projects with Hilary Dugan in the Center for Limnology, focusing on the environmental impact of road salt and the biological aspects of lake ice.
-He also conducts research on the dynamics of Wisconsin plant communities in response to management practices and climate change.
+Sam Ahler is a 4th year from Lake Geneva, Wisconsin studying Conservation Biology and Environmental Studies, with a certificate in LGBTQ+ Studies.
+He conducts research on the belowground dynamics of Wisconsin plant communities in response to management practices and climate change.
 Outside of research, Sam is the manager of Ellen Damschen’s Plant Ecology Lab in the Integrative Biology Department and volunteers at the Nelson Institute for Environmental Studies.
-In his free time Sam eats too much vegan food, spends too much money on clothes, and sings Lady Gaga in his yellow Prius.
+In his free time Sam eats too much vegan food, looks at native flowers, and passionately sings 90s feminist pop in his yellow Prius.

-Shehrose Charania is a Junior studying Health Promotion and Health Equity with certificates in Global Health and Public Policy.
-She is a proud Posse scholar from Chicago and a House Fellow in Cole Hall.
-Shehrose also serves at Youth Advocacy Fellowship, an organization that works to implement policies that improve adolescent and women’s health in the Madison area.
+Shehrose Charania is a fourth-year studying Health Promotion and Health Equity with certificates in Global Health and Public Policy.
+She is a proud Posse scholar from Chicago and a House Fellow in Sullivan Hall.
+Shehrose also serves as an intern at the Wisconsin Alliance For Women’s Health, an organization that works to implement policies that improve adolescent and women’s health in the Madison area.
 Shehrose plans to pursue dual Master’s degrees in Public Health and Public Policy as she wishes to become a health educator; in this role, she hopes to promote healthy behaviors and to facilitate change that reduces health inequities through policy making.
 Shehrose also writes and performs spoken word.

-Ananya Heroor is a junior from Seattle, Washington studying Neurobiology with a certificate in Computer Science.
-As a scholar, her research was in the School of Human Ecology’s AWARE Lab which studied contemplative practice in relation to healthy family development.
-Currently, she does research in the Gallagher Lab at the Veterans Hospital in which she explores gait abnormalities in relation to Parkinson’s Disease.
+Ananya Heroor is a senior from Seattle, Washington studying Neurobiology with a certificate in Computer Science.
+As a scholar, her research was in the School of Human Ecology’s AWARE Lab where she studied contemplative practice for healthy family development.
+Currently, she does research in the Gallagher Lab at the Veterans Hospital where she analyzes gait abnormalities as an indicator of prodromal Parkinson’s Disease.
 When she is not at College Library, she enjoys scrolling through Twitter and trying new foods.

 Ebenezer Ojo is a junior from Inver Grove Heights, Minnesota who is majoring in Microbiology.
 Ebenezer conducts research in the Department of Pediatric Urology, where he works with researchers to take data from pediatric doctors and study infants who are suffering from oligohydramnios.
 Beyond his research, Ebenezer is a part of Pres House, which is a religious organization on campus.
 He leads a small group called Prayer3 that shares information about the political climate and how it relates to religion.

-Natalie Pahapill is a third-year student originally from Toronto, Canada studying Biology, with a certificate in Business.
-She currently conducts research at the Ciucci lab in the Department of Surgery, which studies the improvement of treatments for communication and swallowing disorders in progressive neurologic disease, including Parkinson Disease.
-Natalie is a Communication Advisor at the University Hospital as well as a volunteer at the Central Wisconsin Center.
-In her free time, Natalie can be found trying new restaurants, running around Monona bay, catching up on sleep, and seeing new places.
+Natalie Pahapill is a fourth-year student originally from Toronto, Canada pursuing a major in Biology.
+She currently conducts research at the Ciucci lab in the Department of Surgery, which studies the improvement of treatments for communication and swallowing disorders in progressive neurologic disease such as Parkinson Disease.
+For the past three summers she also conducted research in Biomedical Engineering and Neuroscience at the Milwaukee VA with the Medical College of Wisconsin.
+In addition, Natalie is a Biochemistry Teaching Assistant, Communication Advisor at the University Hospital, and a Blood Donor Ambassador for the American Red Cross.
+In her free time, she can be found trying new restaurants, whipping up a mean avocado toast, or running the trails around the city.

-Lucy Shoemaker is a third year student pursuing a major in Industrial Engineering and a certificate in 3D Art.
+Lucy Shoemaker is a fourth-year student pursuing a major in Industrial Engineering as well as certificates in 3D Art and Computer Sciences.
 She grew up in a military family but came to Madison from Coronado, California.
-During her time as a Scholar, Lucy researched how children’s understanding of mathematical symbols at an early age affects their learning and success in upper level math courses.
+During her time as a Scholar, Lucy researched how children’s understanding of mathematical symbols at an early age affects their learning and overall success in upper level math courses.
 She is currently working as a Creative Consultant at Wheelhouse Studios, a free art space for students to work on creative projects.
-In her free time, Lucy enjoys working out, listening to music, spending time with friends and trying new coffee shops.
+In her free time, Lucy enjoys working out, spending time outside or trying new coffee shops.